 “The point of the exercise is to move away from friction-based sex and to create an awareness of more subtle but equally pleasurable sensations.
 It’s relevant today because pornography tends to focus on the idea that more intensity means better sex.”

 This one is a bit tricky and requires some manual dexterity, but if you’re up for the challenge it’s well worth the effort!
-First you’ll need a lot of lube – all over your genitals, and you partner’s, and your dominant hand as well.
-The idea with this is to masturbate your partner while at the same time stimulating yourself.
+First, you’ll need a lot of lube – all over your genitals, and your partner’s, and your dominant hand as well.
+The idea with this is to masturbate your partner while at the same time stimulating yourself (the Ultimate Guide to Outercourse can’t help you with this bit).

 For instance, if your partner has a penis and you have a clit, wrap your hand around their penis then sit close enough to them that your hand is also in contact with your clit.
 If they lie down and you sit on top facing them you should be able to position yourself so that the knuckles of your thumb rest against your clit while your fingers grip their shaft.
 If you both have clits, you should again be able to position yourselves closely so that your fingers touch both of you at once.